contactarkahoy-commits/arkahoy-privacy-policy/index.md

 ## 7. Data Sharing
 The App does not sell personal data.

-Data related to advertising is processed by third-party advertising providers (such as Unity Ads) in accordance with their own privacy policies.
+Data related to advertising is processed by third-party advertising providers such as LevelPlay (ironSource) and Unity Ads in accordance with their own privacy policies.

 ## 8. Children’s Privacy
 The App is not intended to knowingly collect personal data from children.